Skip to main content

-Hong Kong Stamp Duty Deadlines: The 30-Day Rule and Late Penalties
+Hong Kong Stamp Duty Deadlines: 30-Day Rule & Penalties

 How the 30-day stamp duty deadline works in Hong Kong, including the current AVD rates, late penalty tiers, and the post-2024 simplification.

-hong kong stamp duty deadline, 30 day stamping rule, stamp duty penalty hong kong, AVD rates hong kong 2026, stamp duty ordinance cap 117
+hong kong stamp duty deadline, 30 day stamping rule, stamp duty penalty hong kong, AVD rates hong kong 2026, ad valorem stamp duty hong kong, stamp duty ordinance cap 117

-Hong Kong Stamp Duty Deadlines: The 30-Day Rule and Late Penalties
+Hong Kong Stamp Duty Deadlines: 30-Day Rule & Penalties

 The 30-day rule